-->

 Hence, I fear I may have avoided a fate that will eventually bring goodness.

-What if, in my hesitation, I forfeit the chance for a love?
+What if, in my hesitation, I forfeit the chance for love?

 What if my destined other half is forever beyond my reach?